bio-ontology-research-group/EmbedPVP/README.md

 - We used ([mOWL](https://github.com/bio-ontology-research-group/mowl)) library to process the input dataset as well as generate the embedding representation using different embedding-based methods.
+    >  You need to have JAVA and JDK installed in your machine.